 Append the pws=0 parameter to your query URL

-In the SEO world the “pws=0” is known as de-personalization parameter.
+In the SEO world, the “pws=0” is known as the de-personalization parameter.
 By adding it to the end of a Google query URL (“&pws=0”), you can theoretically remove history-based personalization.

 Use the private browsing (“incognito”) option in your browser

-If you want to get more accurate idea of your website’s performance in the SERP’s, you could simply enable the private browsing option of your web browser.
-Most browsers have a built in “incognito” mode that removes any traces of your browsing activity, such as cookies or search history.
+If you want to get a more accurate idea of your website’s performance in the SERP’s, you could simply enable the private browsing option of your web browser.
+Most browsers have a built-in “incognito” mode that removes any traces of your browsing activity, such as cookies or search history.

-So by using the private (“incognito”) browsing mode you minimize the “historical” factors that Google use to display your search results.
+So by using the private (“incognito”) browsing mode, you minimize the “historical” factors that Google uses to display your search results.
 For example in private browsing mode, Google won’t take into consideration your previous searches.